microsoft/typespec/packages/samples/grpc-kiosk-example/README.md

 ### Using `...` in Request parameters

-In this example and the Library example we see a few different patterns on how a gRPC `rpc` definiton uses different `message`.
+In this example and the Library example we see a few different patterns on how a gRPC `rpc` definition uses different `message`.
 While some directly use things that look like Cadl models as request and response messages, a more general patter is that a gRPC op `Foo` usually has `FooRequest` and `FooResponse` messages which embed models inside, e.g.

 a natural direct mapping of: